Altisource Asset Management (NYSEAMERICAN:AAMC) Now Covered by StockNews.com

-StockNews.com initiated coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a report issued on Tuesday morning.
+StockNews.com began coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a research report report published on Wednesday.
 The firm issued a hold rating on the asset manager’s stock.

-Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) last posted its quarterly earnings data on Friday, April 22nd.
-The asset manager reported $0.66 EPS for the quarter.
+Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) last issued its quarterly earnings results on Friday, April 22nd.
+The asset manager reported $0.66 earnings per share for the quarter.

 About Altisource Asset Management (Get Rating)